 The Company's By-Laws provide that the Board of Directors of the Company shall be comprised of a minimum of one director and that, subject to this limitation, the number of directors may be fixed from time to time by action of the directors.
-The Company's Board of Directors has fixed the number of directors to comprise the Board of Directors at six directors and the Board of Directors presently is comprised of six directors whose terms expire at the Annual Meeting.
+The Company's Board of Directors has fixed the number of directors to comprise the Board of Directors at eight directors and the Board of Directors presently is comprised of six directors.
+The expansion of the Board from six to eight members will become effective as of April 28, 2014 when Rose Peabody Lynch and Robert Smith will join the Board of Directors.
+All directors' terms on the Board will expire at the Annual Meeting.
 Directors serve a one-year term.

-Upon recommendation of the Nominating/Corporate Governance Committee of the Board of Directors, the Board of Directors has nominated and is recommending to the stockholders the election of each of the six nominees named below to serve as a director of the Company until the next annual meeting of the Company's stockholders and until his successor is duly elected and qualified or until his earlier death, resignation or removal from office.
+Upon recommendation of the Nominating/Corporate Governance Committee of the Board of Directors, the Board of Directors has nominated and is recommending to the stockholders the election of each of the eight nominees named below to serve as a director of the Company until the next annual meeting of the Company's stockholders and until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal from office.
+All of the nominees were elected directors at last year's Annual Meeting of Stockholders, other than Ms. Lynch and Mr. Smith, who were appointed to the Board of Directors in February 2014 and April 2014, respectively, to fill newly-created directorships resulting from the increases in the number of directors constituting the Board from six members to eight members.
+The appointment of Ms. Lynch and Mr. Smith to the Board of Directors is effective as of April 28, 2014.
 All nominees have consented to being named in this Proxy Statement and to serving on the Board of Directors if elected.